sstalle/php7cc/README.md

 # PHP 7 Compatibility Checker(php7cc)
 #### Introduction
 php7cc is a command line tool designed to make migration from PHP 5.3-5.6 to PHP 7 easier.
-It searcher for potentially troublesome statements in existing code and generates reports containing file names, line numbers and short problem descriptions.
+It searches for potentially troublesome statements in existing code and generates reports containing file names, line numbers and short problem descriptions.
 It does not automatically fix code to work with the new PHP version.